JoaquinEcker/OMDB/README.md

 # OMDB, Movie Search

 ### Details
 Single page application built in React consuming the REST API OMDB.
-Shows a list of news linking to its source and allows to add them as Favorites.

-- Search movies & series
+- Search movies & series.
 - See the details of a particular movie.
 - Create users.
 - Login and logout with users.